Giveth/giveth-wiki/wiki/policy/advice-process.md

-*   A process to run Governance Meetings: As a decentralized organization, there are challenges with taking decisions in a confined time slot.
+*   A process to run Governance Meetings: In a decentralized organization, there are challenges with taking decisions in a confined time slot.
 The Governance Meeting should be seen as the right moment to do some stages of the advice process and take decisions if all the affected parties are present.
 *   A dispute mechanism: I think we should have one, even if I hope we never have to use it.
-*   A stone table with fixed rules: it is being created through advise process and it can be modified through advise process
+*   A stone table with fixed rules: it is being created through advice process and it can be modified through advice process

 ********************************************************